-Sydnee: Um... so, you may have seen the previews for Twisters that is coming out, so I thought we could go back and watch Twister, 'cause that was an important movie to me as a young woman. [laughs quietly]
+Sydnee: So you may have seen the previews for Twisters that is coming out, so I thought we could go back and watch Twister, 'cause that was an important movie to me as a young woman. [chuckles]

 Rileigh: Twister, singular.